 In 1993, Dr. Jones published the book Wade In The Water: The Wisdom of the Spirituals, which explains how the spirituals embody a rich tradition of values, particularly in human relationships, community, and hope.
 Now in its third edition, the book includes a companion CD with 22 spirituals, and is widely used as a part music and history courses in schools across the country.

-One of the more visible programs of The Spirituals Project is the Spirituals Project Choir, 70-voice community choir that has performed numerous concerts since 1999.
+One of the more visible programs of The Spirituals Project is the 40-voice community Choir that has performed numerous concerts since 1999.
 Members of the choir come from all walks of life and represent a wide array of ethnic backgrounds, ages, and spiritual traditions.
 In February 2002, the choir released its first CD entitled The Spirituals Project Choir.
 That same month, 11 members of the choir joined a mass chorus of 140 singers from around the U.S. in the New York premiere of John Kuzma’s “A Balm in Gilead” (a medley of spirituals for large orchestra and chorus) at Carnegie Hall.
 They have since released three additional recordings, Toil and Triumph: African American Spirituals, with internationally acclaimed baritone Anthony Brown (2002), Changed My Name (2004), and They Slice the Air (2007), featuring the epic poem by the same name written by Denver poet, Dee Galloway.
 The choir is currently working to release a fifth CD in 2013.

 In 2009, filmmakers Larry Bograd and Coleen Hubbard produced I Can Tell the World, a documentary film that follows several members of the Spirituals Project Choir, who relate personal stories of transformation and share their experiences of performance of the spirituals as a way to help heal a nation still wounded by racism.